EricMFink/CivPro/_casebook/chap6.md

 Federal Rule of Civil Procedure 12(f) permits the Court to strike "any insufficient defense or any redundant, immaterial, impertinent or scandalous matter."
 Fed.R.Civ.P.
 12(f).
 Motions to strike are generally disfavored because of their potential to delay proceedings.
 Nonetheless, a motion to strike can be a useful means of removing "unnecessary clutter" from a case, which will in effect expedite the proceedings.

 Affirmative defenses are pleadings and, as such, are subject to all the same pleading requirements applicable to complaints.
 Thus, affirmative defenses must set forth a "short and plain statement" of the basis for the defense.
 Fed.
 R.Civ.P.
 8(a).
-Even under the liberal notice pleading standards of the Federal Rules, an affirmative defense must include either direct or inferential allegations as to all elements of the defense asserted. "\[B\]are bones conclusory allegations" are not sufficient.
+Even under the liberal notice pleading standards of the Federal Rules, an affirmative defense must include either direct or inferential allegations as to all elements of the defense asserted.
+"Bare bones conclusory allegations" are not sufficient.

 This Court applies a three-part test for examining the sufficiency of an affirmative defense.
 First, we determine whether the matter is appropriately pled as an affirmative defense Second, we determine whether the defense is adequately pled under Federal Rules of Civil Procedure 8 and 9. _Id._ Third, we evaluate the sufficiency of the defense pursuant to a standard identical to Federal Rule of Civil Procedure 12(b)(6).
 Before granting a motion to strike an affirmative defense, the Court must be convinced that there are no unresolved questions of fact, that any questions of law are clear, and that under no set of circumstances could the defense succeed.
 Additionally, in a case premised on diversity jurisdiction, "the legal and factual sufficiency of an affirmative defense is examined with reference to state law."
 With these principles in mind, we turn to the specific arguments raised in the motion.